A hierarchical expected improvement method for Bayesian optimization

 Under these two regularity assumptions, we can then prove the global optimization convergence of the HEI method (more specifically, for HEI-DSD). \begin{theorem} Suppose Assumptions~\ref{ass:K} and~\ref{ass:theta} hold.
 Further suppose the hyperparameter $a$ is a constant (in $n$) and $b = \Theta(n)$, with basis functions $p_i(x)\in\mathcal{H}_{\theta^U}(\Omega)$.
 Let $(\bx_i)_{i=1}^\infty$ be the points generated by maximizing $\textup{HEI}_n$ in \eqref{eqn:hei}, with iterative plug-in MAP estimates $\tilde{\boldsymbol{\theta}}_n$.
 Then, for any $f \in \cH_{\boldsymbol{\theta}^U}(\Omega)$ and any choice of initial points $\{\bx_i\}_{i=1}^{n_{\rm ini}}$, we have:

 \end{theorem}

-The proof of this theorem is given in Appendix~\ref{pro:thm:con}.
+The proof of this theorem is given in Appendix A.5, \cbl{where its dependence on other parameters (e.g., $\boldsymbol{\theta}^L$ and $\boldsymbol{\theta}^U$) are made explicit}.
 The key idea is to upper bound the prediction gap $f(\bx)-\hat{f}_n(\bx)$ by the posterior variance term $s^2_n(\bx)$~in \eqref{eqn:post_var}, which is a generalization of the power function used in the function approximation literature (see, e.g., Theorem 11.4 of \citealp{wendland2004scattered}).
-We then show that the hyperparameter assumption $b = \Theta(n)$ prevents the variance estimate $\tilde{\sigma}_n^2$ from collapsing to $0$, and allows us to apply approximation bounds on $s^2_n(\bx)$ to obtain the desired global convergence result.
+We then show that the hyperparameter assumption $b = \Theta(n)$ prevents the estimator $\tilde{\sigma}_n^2$ from collapsing to $0$, and allows us to apply approximation bounds on $s^2_n(\bx)$ to obtain the desired global convergence result.
 This proof is inspired by Theorem 4 of \cite{bull2011convergence}.